jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 This works with both 3rd party Wiimotes and Official and is a harder method.

 **🛑 Warning 🛑**<br>

-This method will make the bluetooth adapter unusable for other devices while playing Wii Games and not other devices can connect to it except Wiimotes. <br>
+- This method will make the bluetooth adapter unusable for other devices while playing Wii Games and not other devices can connect to it except Wiimotes.

-If you need other devices connected, it is recommended to buy a separate bluetooth dongle that works on Linux and use that.
+- If you need other devices connected, it is recommended to buy a separate bluetooth dongle that works on Linux and use that.

 Source: [Dolphin Wiki: Bluetooth_Passthrough](https://wiki.dolphin-emu.org/index.php?title=Bluetooth_Passthrough)